KeithDobbelaere/Asteroids/Asteroids/README.md

 ## Controls
 ___

-The controls are pretty basic:
+The controls are pretty basic, and can be remapped in the Custom Controls Menu:

 * Left/A - Rotate Left
 * Right/D - Rotate Right